python/cpython/Doc/library/py_compile.rst

    enum and controls how the generated ``.pyc`` files are invalidated at runtime.

-   If the SOURCE_DATE_EPOCH environment variable is set, the timestamp entry in the .pyc file header, will be limited to this value.
+   If the :envvar:`SOURCE_DATE_EPOCH` environment variable is set, the timestamp entry in the ``.pyc`` file header will be set to this value.
    See https://reproducible-builds.org/specs/source-date-epoch/ for more info.

    .. versionchanged:: 3.2